zhaoyul/aposd-vs-clean-code/README.md

 Ah, yes.
 The `PrimeGenerator`.
 This code comes from the 1982 paper on [*Literate Programming*](https://www.cs.tufts.edu/~nr/cs257/archive/literate-programming/01-knuth-lp.pdf) written by Donald Knuth.
 The program was originally written in Pascal, and was automatically generated by Knuth's WEB system.
 I translated it to Java.

-The example appears in a chapter named *Classes*.
+Of course this code was never meant for production.
+It's clearly a pedagogical exercise.
+It appears in a chapter named *Classes*.
 I used it as a demonstration for how to partition a large and messy legacy function into a set of smaller classes and functions.

-The original code was a large-ish program that not only generated prime numbers but also printed them in columns and pages with page numbers.
-It was one big monolithic function.
-The three new classes I extracted from it were `PrimePrinter`, `RowColumnPagePrinter` and `PrimeGenerator`.
+Knuth's original code was also never meant for production.
+It too was a pedagogical example.
+It was one big monolithic functionm that not only generated prime numbers but also printed them in columns and pages with page numbers.

+In the chapter I extracted three classes from that function: `PrimePrinter`, `RowColumnPagePrinter` and `PrimeGenerator`.

 Once the classes were extracted, the `PrimeGenerator` looked like this: (which I did not publish in the book.)
 The variable names were Knuth's.